 We assume further that this genomic region possesses an allele (ancestral short sequence segment that would eventually give rise to a multi-allelic CNV), whose copy number can be estimated.
-We wish to trace the evolution of this region in the sample of n haploids.
-In particular, we build a coalescent tree tracing the history of the sample back in time, up to the most recent common ancestor (MRCA).
+We wish to trace the evolution of this region in the sample of $\mathbf{n}$ haploids.
+In particular, we build a coalescent tree tracing the history of the sample back in time, up to the Most Recent Common Ancestor (MRCA).

 At a certain instant during the evolution, the ancestral allelic form can gain one more copy (get amplified) or lose one copy (get deleted).
-We generalize this process and call it generically a "mutation," without specifying the mechanism responsible for the ancestral segment to get amplified or deleted.
+We generalise this process and call it generically a 'mutation', without specifying the mechanism responsible for the ancestral segment to get amplified or deleted.

-3.1 Evolution of Unique Regions
+3.1 Evolution of unique regions

-We fix some unique region of the genome, which has no inter- or intra-chromosomal duplications.
+We fix some unique region of the genome, which has no inter- or intrachromosomal duplications.
 Notice that since in the unique regions of the genome the copy number changes can be assumed to have a homogeneous character (either toward amplification or toward deletion), the mutation event for this region is either amplification or deletion, but never both.
 In other words, in the coalescent model of a specific region there will be only one type of mutational changes (say amplification).

-The model assumes that certain specific "mutation" had occurred once in the past and then are "propagated" down the descendant subtree.
-Thus, for the group of haploids possessing a specific mutation, the mutation event happened in their most recent common ancestor.
-For examples, see Figure 1, A. We assume that there are no other additional mutations in that descendant (red) subtree.
+The model assumes that certain specific 'mutation' had occurred once in the past and then are 'propagated' down the descendant subtree.
+Thus, for the group of haploids possessing a specific mutation, the mutation event happened in their MRCA.
+For examples, see Figure 1(A).
+We assume that there are no other additional mutations in that descendant (red) subtree.
 Said another way, if a specific unique region has experienced mutation once, the probability that it will suffer the same fate again is close to zero.